Overhauling the Full Suite of Motley Fool Subscription Products

 The overhaul and complete inversion of the product suite was primarily the brainchild of myself and the Head of Product.
-We met individually and with members of our teams as well as in sessions with leaders of Product, Tech, Editorial, Investing, Business Intelligence, Marketing, Commerce, and Legal.
-Our team diverged and converged again and again finding the best path forward.
+We met individually and with members of our teams and in sessions with leaders of Product, Tech, Editorial, Investing, Business Intelligence, Marketing, Commerce, and Legal.
+Our team diverged and converged, again and again, finding the best path forward.

 2. Competitive Research

-I led the investigation into how other companies both in finance and media handled having a growing suite of subscription products and how they kept the function and purpose of each clear to their subscribers.
+I led the investigation into how other finance and media companies handled a growing suite of subscription products and how they kept the function and purpose of each clear to their subscribers.